DavidTaylor96/Tesing_in_Java/README.md

 <h2>Create 3 single classes with methods to perform some functionality.</h2>

-<h3>This is a TDD exercise.
-Write the test first then create the method to get the test passing.</h3>
+<p>This is a TDD exercise.
+Write the test first then create the method to get the test passing.</p>

 <h2>MVP:</h2>
 Calculator